kannikakabilar/ChatGPT-SmartChat/README.md

 - The server communicates with the advanced GPT3 model API
 - Elegant User Interface that enhances the ChatGPT app
+- server.js can be modified to chat with any of OpenAI's trained models with a wide range of frequencies

 # How to run
 - Visit https://openai.com/ > API > Login > email: [yahoo.ca] | password: [simplepassword] > Click on your profile icon > View API keys > Create new secret key <br />